Portaferry Lifeboat Station - Join us

 www.rnli.org.uk

-7. Include the RNLI in your will
+6. Include the RNLI in your will or give a gift in memorium of a loved one.

 Six out of every ten lifeboat launches are only possible thanks to legacies.

-The RNLI volunteer crews expect no thanks or reward for the risks they take and the sacrifices they make.
-For their safety, the RNLI needs to ensure that they have up-to-date boats and equipment both today and in the future.If you think you could help with a legacy, please send for the RNLI's new, free booklet and video.
-These useful guides will help give you helpful information about how to make or update your Will, as well as how to leave a legacy to the RNLI.
+If you think you could help with including the RNLI in your legacy please send for the RNLI's new free booklet and video.
+These useful guides will give you helpful information about how to make or update your 'will' as well as how best to leave a legacy to the RNLI.

 Current RNLI Fundraising Events - UK & Ireland | Today's Cartoon